sia-steve/Slate/source/index.html.md

 }
 ```

-returns the renter's contracts.
+Returns the renter's contracts.
 Active contracts are contracts that the Renter is currently using to store, upload, and download data, and are returned by default.
 Inactive contracts are contracts that are in the current period but are marked as not good for renew, these contracts have the potential to become active again but currently are not storing data.
 Expired contracts are contracts not in the current period, where not more data is being stored and excess funds have been released to the renter.

-`"downloadspending": "1234", // hastings`
+**downloadspending** | hastings
-// Amount of contract funds that have been spent on downloads.
+Amount of contract funds that have been spent on downloads.

-`"endheight": 50000, // block height`
+**endheight** | block height
-// Block height that the file contract ends on.
+Block height that the file contract ends on.

-`"fees": "1234", // hastings`
+**fees** | hastings
-// Fees paid in order to form the file contract.
+Fees paid in order to form the file contract.

-`"hostpublickey": {
+**hostpublickey**
- "algorithm": "ed25519",
+  **algorithm**
- "key": "RW50cm9weSBpc24ndCB3aGF0IGl0IHVzZWQgdG8gYmU="`
+  **key**
-// Public key of the host the contract was formed with.
+Public key of the host the contract was formed with.

-`"id": "1234567890abcdef0123456789abcdef0123456789abcdef0123456789abcdef",`
+**id**
-// ID of the file contract.
+ID of the file contract.

-`"lasttransaction": {},`
+**lasttransaction**
-// A signed transaction containing the most recent contract revision.
+A signed transaction containing the most recent contract revision.

-`"netaddress": "12.34.56.78:9",`
+**netaddress**
-// Address of the host the file contract was formed with.
+Address of the host the file contract was formed with.

-`"renterfunds": "1234", // hastings`
+**renterfunds** | hastings
-// Remaining funds left for the renter to spend on uploads & downloads.
+Remaining funds left for the renter to spend on uploads & downloads.

-`"size": 8192, // bytes`
+**size** | bytes
-// Size of the file contract, which is typically equal to the number of bytes that have been uploaded to the host.
+Size of the file contract, which is typically equal to the number of bytes that have been uploaded to the host.

-`"startheight": 50000, // block height`
+**startheight** | block height
-// Block height that the file contract began on.
+Block height that the file contract began on.

-`"StorageSpending": 0,`
+**StorageSpending**
-// DEPRECATED: This is the exact same value as StorageSpending, but it has incorrect capitalization.
+DEPRECATED: This is the exact same value as StorageSpending, but it has incorrect capitalization.
 This was fixed in 1.3.2, but this field is kept to preserve backwards compatibility on clients who depend on the incorrect capitalization.
 This field will be removed in the future, so clients should switch to the StorageSpending field (above) with the correct lowercase name.

-`"storagespending": "1234", // hastings`
+**storagespending** | hastings
-// Amount of contract funds that have been spent on storage.
+Amount of contract funds that have been spent on storage.

-`"totalcost": "1234", // hastings`
+**totalcost** | hastings
-// Total cost to the wallet of forming the file contract.
+Total cost to the wallet of forming the file contract.
 This includes both the fees and the funds allocated in the contract.

-`"uploadspending": "1234" // hastings`
+**uploadspending** | hastings
-// Amount of contract funds that have been spent on uploads.
+Amount of contract funds that have been spent on uploads.

-`"goodforupload": true,`
+**goodforupload** | Boolean
-// Signals if contract is good for uploading data
+Signals if contract is good for uploading data.

-`"goodforrenew": false,`
+**goodforrenew** | Boolean
-// Signals if contract is good for a renewal
+Signals if contract is good for a renewal.

 ## /renter/downloads [GET]